Six levels of dark mode

 }

-, the media query allows for maximum customization, as you are not limited to merely changing colors.
+Whether you query for light or dark, the media query allows for maximum customization, as you are not limited to merely changing colors.
 You can put anything in there.
 Wanna use a filter to desaturate images in dark mode?
 Go for it.
-Replace box shadows with colors?
+Replace box shadows with outlines?
 Sure.

 Level 5: